craigjsmith/avatar-creator/README.md

 # Avatar Creator

 A super simple 3D avatar creator.
+I made this to familiarize myself with Three.js.

 ## Stack